signag/Hybrid-Car-Consumption-Monitor/docs/createInfluxTasks.md

 | 5.   | Repeat steps 1-4 for all tasks
 | 6.   | Each task must now be edited in order to set the Vehicle Identification Number (vin) of the car<br/>```// !!!
 XXXXXXXXXXXXXXXXX !
 Specify Vecicle Identification Number here !!!!!!!!!!!!!!!!!```<br/>```vin = "XXXXXXXXXXXXXXXXX"```
 | 7.   | For ```HCCM_EnergyBat``` also the HV Battery capacity must be adjusted
-| 8.   | After having saved the task, it can be activated.<br/>It is also recommended to run the task in order to check that execution does not fail.<br/>Note that some tasks may fail if the associated source buckets do not contain data.
+| 8.   | After having saved the task, it can be activated.<br/>It is also recommended to run the task in order to check that execution does not fail.<br/>Note that some tasks may fail if the associated source buckets do not yet contain data.